All ingredients are individually packaged, but our central facility

 Drain carrot and butternut squash in a colander and return to pot.

-Add butter, remaining garlic, chipotle powder (to taste), and a pinch of cilantro (reserve remaining for garnish).
+Add butter, remaining garlic, half the chipotle powder (to taste), and a pinch of cilantro (reserve remaining for garnish).
 Mash until desired consistency is reached.
 Taste, and add remaining chipotle powder if desired.Season with 1/4 tsp. salt and a pinch of pepper.
 Cover and set aside.

 Finish the Dish

-Plate dish as pictured on front of card, garnishing dish with remaining cilantro.
+Plate dish as pictured on front of card, garnishing vegetable mash with remaining cilantro.
 Bon appétit!